 Use of kidneys from unrelated living donors has been increasing; kidney exchange programs often match a prospective donor and recipient who are incompatible with other similar incompatible pairs.
 When many such pairs are identified, chain exchanges are possible, greatly increasing the potential for a good match between recipient and donor.

 If ABO matching is not feasible, sometimes ABO-incompatible transplantation can be done; with careful selection of donors and recipients and with pretransplant treatment (plasma exchange and/or IV immune globulins [IVIG]), outcomes can be comparable to those of ABO-compatible transplantation.

 The donor kidney is removed during a laparoscopic (or rarely, an open) procedure, perfused with cooling solutions containing relatively large concentrations of poorly permeating substances (eg, mannitol, hetastarch) and electrolyte concentrations approximating intracellular levels, then stored in an iced solution.
-Kidneys preserved this way usually function well if transplanted within 24 h.
-Although not commonly used, continuous pulsatile hypothermic perfusion with an oxygenated, plasma-based perfusate can extend ex vivo viability up to 48 h.
+Kidneys preserved this way usually function well if transplanted within 24 hours.
+Although not commonly used, continuous pulsatile hypothermic perfusion with an oxygenated, plasma-based perfusate can extend ex vivo viability up to 48 hours.

 For recipients, dialysis may be required before transplantation to ensure a relatively normal metabolic state, but living-donor allografts appear to survive slightly better in recipients who have not begun long-term dialysis before transplantation.

 Recipient nephrectomy is usually not required unless native kidneys are infected.